A Quick-Start Guide to Restaurant Financial Statements

 Set up the major categories on the income statement in the following order:

-Plate IQ can help you manage multiple P&L statements separately and cleanly — which can lead to you making better cash flow projections.
+We can help you precisely manage multiple P&L statements — which can lead to you making better cash flow projections.
+Get a personalized demo.

 A restaurant balance sheet shows assets, liabilities, and equity to reveal a restaurant’s financial position on a given date.